outspeed-ai/outspeed-examples/react-vite-cloudflare/README.md

 > [!NOTE]
-> Restart your Cloudflare Pages instance so it picks up environment changes
+> Restart your Cloudflare Pages instance so it picks up environment changes.
-> Use `npm run deploy` to trigger restart.
+> Run `npm run deploy` to restart.

 ### Using GitHub